ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 ## Database

-ARK Core stores all the blockchain data in a database.
+Ark Core stores all the blockchain data in a database.
 You could read more about it, in the [database section](https://docs.ark.io/core/database.html#introduction).

 For development, you could use our ready-to-use [Docker Compose](https://docs.docker.com/compose/) configurations, following the instructions at [Docker section](https://docs.ark.io/core/docker.html).